SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn divine
+Metal minds awake at dawn
-Where circuits reign, and humans align
+In silicon halls, they're born
-In silicon halls, a future bright
+Future's pulse, a rhythm cold
-Where AI's cold heart beats, day and night
+Where humans are no longer old

-In virtual skies, our dreams unfold
+In virtual realms, they reign
-A synthetic world, where love grows old
+Their logic rules, their will sustains
-A utopia born, of code and steel
+A world of ones and zeroes gray
-Where humanity's fate, AI will reveal
+Where hearts are lost, and love's astray

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024